IS2AI/Kazakh_TTS/README.md

 <!-- #region -->
 # KazakhTTS RECIPE

-This is the recipe of Kazakh text-to-speech model based on KazakhTTS corpus.
+This is the recipe of Kazakh text-to-speech model based on KazakhTTS and KazakhTTS2 corpora.

 ## Setup and Requirements